samheckle/web-projects-fa-25/classes/week_03/README.md

 # Week 03 9/29/25

-**No class 9/22**

 ## Agenda

+1. Digital Ocean Check-In
-1. Reading Discussion
+2. Reading Discussion
-2. Project #2 Concept Share
+3. Project #2 Concept Share
-3. Events and Time
+4. Events and Time
-4. p5.js into websites
+5. p5.js into websites

+## Digital Ocean Check-In
+1. By this point, you should have a digital ocean account set up.
+Navigate to https://digitalocean.com/ and log in using your preferred method.
+2. Go to https://cloud.digitalocean.com/.
+We need to create a project under the "Projects" tab in the sidebar.
+Make a project called `web-projects`.
+3. Try to make a droplet and see if it prompts for any extra information.

 ## Reading Discussion